Frequency-Competitive Query Strategies to Maintain Low Congestion Potential Among Moving Entities: Introduction

 One of the most widely-studied approaches to computing functions of moving entities uses the \emph{kinetic data structure} model which assumes precise information about the future trajectories of the moving entities and relies on elementary geometric relations among their locations along those trajectories to certify that a combinatorial structure of interest, such as their convex hull, remains essentially the same.
 The algorithm can anticipate when a relation will fail, or is informed if a trajectory changes, and the goal is to update the structure efficiently in response to these events~\cite{g-kdssar-98,BGH99,GuibasRoeloffzen17}.
 Another less common model assumes that the precise location of \emph{every} entity is given to the algorithm periodically.
 The goal again is to update the structure efficiently when this occurs~\cite{deBerg2012quadtrees,deBerg2012hulls,deBerg2013centers}.

 More similar to ours is the framework introduced by Kahan~\cite{Kahan91,KahanThesis91} for studying data in motion problems that require repeated computation of a function (geometric structure) of data that is moving continuously in space where data acquisition via queries is costly.
-There, queries occur simultaneously in batches, triggered by requests\footnote{Kahan calls these ``queries''.} to compute some function at some time rather than by a requirement to maintain a structure or property at all times.
+There, location queries occur simultaneously in batches, triggered by requests (Kahan refers to these as ``queries'') to compute some function at some time rather than by a requirement to maintain a structure or property at all times.
 Performance is compared to a ``lucky'' algorithm that queries the minimum amount to calculate the function.
 Kahan's model and use of competitive evaluation is common to much of the work on query algorithms for uncertain inputs (see Erlebach and Hoffmann's survey~\cite{ErlebachSurvey15}).

-Our model is essentially the same as the one studied by Evans et al.~\cite{EKLS16} (which unifies and improves~\cite{EKLS-SoCG13,EKLS-EuroCG14}) and by Busto et al.~\cite{BEK2019}.
-Paper~\cite{EKLS16} contains schemes whose goal is to guarantee competitively low congestion potential, compared to any other (even clairvoyant) scheme, at one specified target time.
+As mentioned, our model is essentially the same as the one studied by Evans et al.~\cite{EKLS16} and by Busto et al.~\cite{BEK2019}, both of which focus on point entities.
+Paper~\cite{EKLS16} contains strategies whose goal is to guarantee competitively low congestion potential, compared to any other (even clairvoyant) scheme, at one specified target time.
 It provides precise descriptions of the impact on this guarantee for several measures of initial location knowledge and available lead time before the target.
 The other paper~\cite{BEK2019} contains a scheme for guaranteeing competitively low congestion potential at \emph{all} times.
 For this more challenging task the scheme maintains congestion potential over time that is within a constant factor of that maintained by any other scheme over modest-sized time intervals.
-All of these results dealt with the optimization of congestion potential measures subject to fixed query frequency.
-In this paper, we consider the dual problem: optimizing query frequency required to guarantee fixed bounds on congestion.
-This optimization takes two forms: minimizing total queries (over specified intervals) and then maximizing the minimum query granularity.
-Our schemes are competitive in the first respect, even compared with clairvoyant schemes, and use granularity that is competitive to what is required if entities remained stationary in the future.
+All of these results dealt with the \emph{optimization of congestion potential measures subject to fixed query frequency}.